AgentMC/Sao19/Translate/En/Part5.md

 "Wait a moment, please!"

-Ronnie hurriedly broken in the conversation between them.
+Ronye hurriedly broken in the conversation between them.

 "Aside from the safety of the dragon, there is still the danger of senpai being targeted!
 To go alone to the Dark Territory, it is pretty much..."